Iraqi Constitution May Not Be As Bad As Left Would Have Us Believe

 From Article 7

 1. Any organization that follow a racist, terrorist, extremist, sectarian-cleaning ideology or circulates or justifies such beliefs is banned, especially Saddam's Baath Party in Iraq and its symbols under any name.
+And this should not be part of the political pluralism in Iraq.

 2. The government is committed to fighting terrorism in all its forms, and works to protect Iraqi soil from being a center or passage for terrorist activities.